-“Our goal with youth soccer players is not to win games.
+“Our primary goal with youth soccer players is not to win games; everyone wants to win, naturally.
 Our goal is to connect with and fully develop every individual player that we work with.
 How do we do this?
 Love and genuine care; it's that simple.
 The consequence of this approach is that our teams are generally successful anyway.
 It is not about winning or being at the top level of soccer; whether that be Premier, Flight 1, Elite or whatever.
 What matters is how much each individual improves.
 We are not building professional teams; we are helping individual athletes both on and off the field to be the best players and people that they can be.
 We teach them to be respectful of opponents, to work hard and to give 100% in every practice, game or challenge that they take part in.
-Basically, we are helping young players become better people.
-In today’s climate, that is worth a lot.”
+Basically, we are helping young players become better people and in today’s climate especially, that is of huge value.”

 FC England is a non-profit 501(c)(3) youth soccer program, committed to developing players in and around West Los Angeles (practices are primarily within Santa Monica).
 The club was formed to give players access to a progressive playing philosophy and an advanced level of coaching.
 FCE has only one team per age group as we are driven by quality, not quantity.
 Our intention is to help players develop in a competitive but ultimately enjoyable learning environment and our focus is on the individual athlete, not the result of the teams.